kellywin/kellywin/README.md

 - 👋 Hi, I’m @kellywin (but you can just call me Kelly!)
 - 👀 I’m interested in learning about AWS/Cloud.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning HTML and CSS on freecodecamp!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me: either by email or on Linkedin!

 <!---
 kellywin/kellywin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.